Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Bestiary/Humanoid/Drow/Drow-Darkbolt.md

       desc: "A darkbolt can climb on ceilings and walls as easily as it moves on the ground thanks to its rope-dagger and spiked bracers."
 nastier_traits:
     - name: "Well equipped"
-      desc: "The drow has a potion or poison that it can use as a quick action twice this battle (see Drow Abilities)."
+      desc: "The drow has a potion or poison that it can use as a quick action twice this battle (see [[Drow|Drow Abilities]])."
 ac: "23"
 pd: "21"
 md: "17"